ecdye/macSubtitleOCR/README.md

 ### Accuracy

 In simple tests against the Tesseract OCR engine the accuracy of the macOS OCR engine has been significantly better.
-This improvement is especially noticable with words like 'I', especially when italicized.
+This improvement is especially noticeable with words like 'I', especially when italicized.
 The binary image compare method used in projects like [SubtitleEdit](https://github.com/SubtitleEdit/subtitleedit) may be slightly more accurate, but it depends on the use case.

-## TODO (not necessarily in order)
+## TODO / Contributing

-- Implement complete testing and formal linting / style guidelines
-- Implement an option to not output the `.sup` file when parsing from `.mkv` files (ie. perform the operation completely in memory)
-- Add additional test cases
-- Implement the ability to read `.sub` VobSub files and VobSub streams from `.mkv` files
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidance on how to contribute to the project.
+To help with a specific project on the TODO list please view issues tagged as [enhancements](https://github.com/ecdye/macSubtitleOCR/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement).

 ## Reference